 Other Alaska Airlines Pet Policies To Know

-The airline does not transfer pets traveling in the baggage compartment to other airlines.
-If you have a connecting flight with another airline, you must claim your pets and recheck them to the connecting airline.
+The airline does not transfer pets traveling in the cargo compartment to other airlines.
+If you have a connecting flight with another airline, you must claim your pets and recheck them with the connecting airline.

-Brachycephalic dogs and cats, such as bulldogs and Persian cats, may not travel in the cargo compartment of any Alaska Airlines flight.
+Brachycephalic (“flat-faced”) dogs, such as bulldogs, Lhasa Apsos, and pugs, may not travel in the cargo compartment of any Alaska Airlines flight, including those operated by Horizon and SkyWest.
+The same rule applies to short-nosed cats, such as Burmese, Himalayan, and Persian felines.
 These breeds are permitted in the cabin if their carrier fits under the seat.

 There are different carrier requirements for travel in the cabin and travel in the baggage or cargo compartments.